 The sample size, 4,298 North Americans of European descent and 2,217 African Americans, has allowed researchers to mine down into the human genome.
 They were able to dig out genetic variants occurring in less than 0.1% of the sample population, which is a resolution a full order magnitude finer than was achieved in previous studies.

 Of the 1.15 million single nucleotide variants among the more than 15,000 protein-encoding genes, 73% arose in the past 5,000 years.
 On average, 14% of the variants were harmful.
 Of that 14%, 86% arose in the past 5,000 years.

 The scientists discovered that European Americans had a larger proportion of potentially harmful variants, which is probably an effect of their original migration out of Africa.
 The first group that left Africa experienced a sudden drop in genetic diversity, a sort of bottleneck, due to the smaller pool of possible mating partners.
 In the rapid expansion that followed, selection was slow to catch up and weed out potentially harmful variants.

-The results indicate that humans are carrying around larger number of deleterious mutations than they did a few thousand years ago, suggesting that most diseases are caused by more than one variant, and that diseases could operate through a different genetic pathways and mechanisms in different people.
+The results indicate that humans are carrying around a larger number of deleterious mutations than they did a few thousand years ago, suggesting that most diseases are caused by more than one variant and that diseases could operate through different genetic pathways and mechanisms in different people.

 Reference: “Analysis of 6,515 exomes reveals the recent origin of most human protein-coding variants” by Wenqing Fu, Timothy D. O’Connor, Goo Jun, Hyun Min Kang, Goncalo Abecasis, Suzanne M. Leal, Stacey Gabriel, Mark J. Rieder, David Altshuler, Jay Shendure, Deborah A. Nickerson, Michael J. Bamshad, NHLBI Exome Sequencing Project and Joshua M. Akey, 28 November 2012, Nature.